elizabethf1706/handshake_applier/README.md

 I usually run it to do ALL remote jobs and internships, then a new link for jobs within a 100 mile radius of my hometown then internships within a 100 mile radius of my hometown.

+for running this you will probably have to download a few packages manually as I dont have a simple requirements folder to just pip install. it runs even if u toggle outside the chrome tab - i use microsoft edge, so im not sure if using chhrome in the same browser but in a new tab would affect operations.
+Occasionally my computer might turn off or stop the code over time, if this happens make sure to change page = 1 setting on the main funciton to whatever page it left off at, so it can start at the place it left off at rather than the beginning.
+The page it left off at gets logged in a file you can view.